PyMieDiff: A differentiable Mie scattering library: Examples

 \subsection{Gradient based optimization}

-A central challenge in nanophotonics is designing nanostructures with desired optical properties.
-Design problems are typically ill-posed and need to be solved by optimization.
-While global optimization is useful in cases with many local minima or for non-continuous / discrete problems, this demonstraigion of local gradient based optimization provides a straightforward implementation with very fast convergence, more advanced schemes may be implemented when required.
+Design problems in nanophotonics are often non-trivial inverse problems that require numerical optimization.
+Here, we will try to find a core-shell particle with a response as close as possible to a hand-drawn spectrum.
+Since no particle likely has exactly these properties, the problem is ill-posed.
+Furthermore, many high-dimensional problems are naturally ill-posed, in these cases rather because several possible solutions exist.\cite{khaireh-waliehNewcomersGuideDeep2023} Global optimization is useful in cases with many local minima or for non-continuous / discrete problems.
+Using local gradient based optimization on a large number of initial guesses provides a straightforward alternative with very fast convergence.\cite{dengNeuraladjointMethodInverse2021}

 The automatic differentiation capability of PyMieDiff is therefore the key contribution of this work.
 In the following example we demonstrate how to use autodiff for optimization of a core-shell particle to implement as closely as possible a predefined Gaussian scattering response.